tum-gis/sddi-ckan-k8s/README.md

 </p>

 **Warning**:
-> This repository is an early stage of development.
+> This repository is in development.
 Use it at your own risk!

 ## :inbox_tray: Components